kdavie/yammer.net/README.md

+This Project is no longer supported.
+Please Visit the <a href="http://developer.yammer.com/" >Yammer Developer Center</a> for updated guidence on getting started with the API.

 <h2><span style="color:#4183C4">Usage</span></h2>

 <p>Yammer uses <a href="http://oauth.net/" target="_blank">OAuth</a> to authenticate clients.
 This allows applications to securely access data on a user's behalf without storing or needing the user's password.